 - Natural England must be consulted on any Appropriate Assessment your authority may decide to make

-Please find outlined below Natural England’s further advice regarding nutrient neutrality in the Stour Valley.
+Please find outlined below Natural England’s advice regarding nutrient neutrality in the Stour Valley.

 The Stodmarsh designated sites are important principally for wetland habitats and the rare and special wildlife they support.
 As an NNR, Stodmarsh is also special for people and their access to nature.
 The wetlands, in particular the lake habitats, rely on a high quality of water and stable water levels.
 Some of the lakes are currently impacted by an excess of both nitrogen and phosphorus and are not achieving the required standard to support their favourable condition.

 Natural England has provided your Authority and other relevant local planning authorities with advice on a short-term solution for new developments to avoid impacts on the Stodmarsh designated sites, through achieving ‘nutrient neutrality.’
 A copy of this advice, the ‘nutrient neutral methodology’, has been provided to your authority.
 It includes associated guidance on undertaking nutrient neutrality calculations.
 Please note that this methodology is one proposed solution and local authorities are encouraged to develop/explore alternative options.
 Your authority will also be aware of case law decisions regarding the assessment of elements of a proposal aimed towards mitigating adverse effects on designated sites and the need for certainty that mitigating measures will achieve their aims.
 Assessing and mitigating all the nutrients from a development is a means of ensuring that development does not add to existing nutrient burdens.